KJZabinsky/RosettaStoneLoader/README.md

 Rosetta Stone Loader
 This will create a fake loading screen that will load forever.
 Make sure to change the url bar to the Rosetta Stone Link to their homepage.
+Please use the links wisely.
+Do not harm anyone in any way or form.

 Special Links Listed Below